ElPaisano/EscriBot/README.md

 ### This README

 EscriBot was run against this repositories README as of [577e48136f4ab91966bed6bb33242185fc7e3a4e](https://github.com/ElPaisano/EscriBot/commit/577e48136f4ab91966bed6bb33242185fc7e3a4e).
 The report produced for this repositories README can be found in `\example-reports`.
-Note that the report ahs formatting issues and missed a section - this tool is still very much under construction.
+Note that the report has formatting issues and missed a section - this tool is still very much under construction.
 However, if you review the README as of latest commit, you'll see that the suggestions were useful, so they were incorporated.

 ## Prerequisites